abarker/abarker.github.io/content/understanding_python_imports.rst

 Subpackages are imported (and their `__init__.py` files are run) when they are either 1) explicitly imported or 2) automatically imported just before a module or subpackage contained within that subpackage is imported.
-As noted above, the `module` object representing the subpackage module is also added to the namespace of the package or subpackage that imports it (under its subpackage name).
+As noted above, the `module` object representing the subpackage is also added to the namespace of the package or subpackage that imports it (under its subpackage name).

 Python `import` statements always contain a specifier for a package or module to import.
-Equivalently, they always contain a specifier for the corresponding file or a directory.
+Equivalently, they always contain a specifier for the corresponding file or a directory in the filesystem.
 While Python's import statements never use the `.py` file extension for naming modules, other than that the names of modules, packages, and subpackages correspond directly with filesystem objects (files and directories) and their filesystem names.

 The Python path-search list: `sys.path`
 =======================================